52North/geoar-datasources/README.md

 https://wiki.52north.org/bin/view/Projects/GeoARDatasource

+## Development

+If you want to use these datasources, you have to build them manually and install them into your Maven local repository so that the dependencies can be resolved (git clone, then ``mvn clean install``).
+Then you can add a datasource as a dependencies in the geoar-app project.

 ## Datasources

 * SIR/SOS Datasource: Discover sensors and view their data based on the Sensor Web services SIR and SOS > https://wiki.52north.org/bin/view/Projects/GeoARDatasourceSirSos